How to fix Maven error No goals specified

 Fix the Problem

-The steps to take to fix the problem depend on the IDE tool used, and the environment where the project like standalone, Jenkins CI, etc. Make sure the project file pom.xml has no errors.
+The steps to fix the problem depend on the IDE tool used and the environment where the project is running, such as standalone, Jenkins CI, etc. Make sure the project file pom.xml has no errors.

 As the error indicates, you have not specified a valid maven goal or life-cycle phase when running the build.
-For example, the most common goals are: clean, compile, install, verify, integration-test, test-compile, clean verify, etc.
+The most common goals are clean, compile, install, verify, integration-test, test-compile, clean verify, etc.

-You need to look at the documentation of the maven plugin that you are using in the project to know the valid goals to run with the Maven build tool.
+You need to look at the documentation of the Maven plugin you are using in the project to determine the valid goals to run with the Maven build tool.

 For more information, visit the following URL: